 Possibly founded by the Seleucids, Hatra became an important Parthian city.
 Although its inhabitants were prodominantly Arabs, who were increasingly migrating northwards from the Arabian peninsula, it was famous for its cosmopolitanism: it contained temples to Greek, Mesopotamian, Canaanite, Aramaean and Arabic deities.
 It fought off the Romans (Trajan AD 116 and Septimius Severus AD 198) and later - for a time - the Sasanians, although it was captured by Shapur I in AD 241 and destroyed.

 The first Arab-ruled kingdom in the region: it was established by Shapur II to replace Hatra, destroyed by Shapur I. The Lakhmid tribe of Arabs, whose capital it became, were clients and allies of the Sasanians - their importance increased when the Byzantines began to sponsor the Ghassanids further west to maintain their influence in the region.
 Hira was a largely Christian community.
-See also here.
+See below and also here.